 Jack’s friendship with First Nations people developed when he took a keen interest in native art, and he rendered a masked Kwaguilth dancer in bronze.
-Jack has created reproductions for the First Nations but does not market their cultural images.
-The experience of restoring and casting 10,000 year old artifacts for the University of British Columbia sparked his interest in that field.
+Jack has created reproductions for the First Nations on a commissioned basis, but does not market their cultural images.
+The experience of restoring and casting 10,000-year-old artifacts for the University of British Columbia sparked his interest in that field.

 After a visit to Cuba in the late 1990s at a time when Havana was restoring its artistic heritage, Jack became intrigued with two-dimensional, cold-cast bronze reliefs.
 When he returned to Canada he developed a relief of swimming salmon that now forms part of a waterfall in his outdoor sculpture garden.

 Jack’s work has been shown in respected galleries in North America: Buschlen Mowatt Galleries and Howe Street Gallery in Vancouver, Webster Gallery in Calgary and galleries in California and Oregon.

 A reclining nude in bronze is titled She, the creator of all things, and this fine piece has been rendered in bronze and in silver for a client.

 He has depicted a figure in bronze for one of California’s major wineries, and he has plans to develop his swimming salmon theme into a spiral water fountain.
 Mermaids, titled Coralita, were also inspired by a client, giving Jack an opportunity to work with new and contemporary patinas on the bronze ladies.